 Martinus Antonius Kuytenbrouwer (1777-1850) was a Dutch soldier and painter of animals and landscapes.
 His first exhibition was held in 1813 in Amsterdam followed by more successful exhibitions.
 Horses played a major role in his work as a painter, most likely because as an officer he dealt with horses daily.
 M.A.
 Kuytenbrouwer was a member of the Utrecht Society of Arts and Sciences and the Royal Academy of Fine Arts in Amsterdam.
 He married Johanna Sophia Gijsberta Kolff in 1798.
 Their son M. A. Kuytenbrouwer Jr. (1821 -1897) became a painter too.
 A total of 24 works are known by Kuytenbrouwer Senior.
 Above is shown the undated Motherhood.

-As one can expect in a painting by Kuytenbrouwer Sr., the horse, with its foal, takes center stage.
+As one can expect in a painting by Kuytenbrouwer Sr., the horse, with its foal, takes centre stage.
 The mother horse is suckling her young.
 The cows seem to be the only mothers in the painting without babies.
 The small flock of sheep has two lambs and the shepherd family has a big, healthy looking baby contently drinking too.
 I see an orange little thing next to the shepherd mother that can either be a robin or a flower.

 The manor house in the back is unknown to me and I wonder what the 11 trees mean.
 The tree most to the left looks the oldest, while the trees to the right seem to be younger and skinnier.
 This seems a perfect natural representation.
 If the trees should symbolize something, could it then be that the 11 trees represent members on one family?
 It wasn’t uncommon at Kuytenbrouwer’s time to have large families.
 Maybe the age and number of the trees also represent Motherhood: the oldest and thickest tree is the mother of all the young ones that are grouped a bit further away, closer to the light and open field.